-CHARGE MODE allows for charging of the system.
+CHARGE mode allows for charging of the system.
 System operates for a duration of approximately one hour while the equipment runs at full capacity.
 After one hour, the CHARGE MODE ends and the system resumes normal thermostat operation.

-Before starting the CHARGE MODE, turn off the electric heater.
+Before starting the CHARGE MODE, turn off the electric heater or gas furnace.

 On the HOME screen, select MENU.
-NOTE: Ensure the thermostat is in OFF mode.
-Select SYSTEM menu.
-Choose OFF before CHARGE MODE.
+NOTE: Set COOL or HEAT MODE to OFF before starting CHARGE MODE.